n1tk/accord/README.md

 **NOTE:** During the backup process, a 0 byte file named ``restore`` is placed in the backup directory.
 This file signals that a backup was completed, but has not yet been restored.
 The restore process checks for the presence of this file before running the restore operation.
 When the restore process has completed, it removes that file from the backup directory.

-If you want to restore again from the same backup files, and the 0 byte ``restore`` file has been removed from the backup directory location, you must pass an ``--override`` flag to run the restore process:
+If you want to restore again from the same backup files, and the 0 byte ``restore`` file was removed from the backup directory location after the inital restore process completed, you must pass an ``--override`` flag to run the restore process again:

 ```sh
 accord -a restore --override
 ```

-You can also specify the ``tar.gz`` file that was created during the backup process when using the ``--archive`` flag, in order to specify a different backup than the latest backup taken.
-If you used a different backup location when you took the backup, you will also need to specify that location on the restore.
+You can also restore from a ``.tar.gz`` backup file created by using the ``--archive`` flag, to specify a backup other than the latest backup.
+If you specified a non-default location when you created the backup, you'll need to specify that same location for the restore.

 ```sh
 accord -a restore --restore-file ae5_backup.tar.gz
 ```

-**NOTE:**  When you specify a specific file, the archive will be extracted into the ``[BACKUP_DIRECTORY]`` and overwrite any files in that location.
+**CAUTION:**  When you use this method, the archive is extracted into the ``[BACKUP_DIRECTORY]`` and **will overwrite any files in that location**.